 From pull up bars to monkey bars, obstacle courses to pole climbs

-Our map below is a guide to fitness trails – or trim trails – dotted around London.
+Our map below is a guide to outdoor fitness trails – or trim trails – dotted around London.
 These outdoor sites feature traditional calisthenics equipment, perfect for bodyweight exercise.
 Go pull-ups!
 The locations of these sites are rarely publicised and have been shared mostly by word-of-mouth through a community of users.
 With this project, we hope to promote awareness of fitness trails and introduce Londoners to new free fitness destinations on their doorsteps.

 Ingenious map and guide.
 Great online resource for the runners of London.
 Good to know where you can train outdoors on wintry days.